 The fortress with bastions and walls still looks impressive, with a carved statue of a lion as a symbol of the Venetian Republic.
 By the way, it is one of the best-preserved fortresses in the Mediterranean Sea.

-But this tiny island is also known after leprosy, which has changed many lives in Crete and Greece.
+But this tiny island is also known for leprosy, which has changed many lives in Crete and Greece.

 What is leprosy?

 Leprosy is a chronic infectious disease, an infection caused by slow-growing bacteria called Mycobacterium lepra.
 Also, it is known as Hansen’s disease by Norwegian doctor G. A. Hansen, who discovered bacteria in 1873.
 Actually, leprosy symptoms can occur between one year to 20 years after infection.